-Jeffrey Morgenthaler is an award-winning bartender (Tales of the Cocktail’s American Bartender of the Year, Bar and Nightclub Bartender of the Year), working since 1996 in everything from neighborhood taverns and college nightclubs to fine restaurants and upscale lounges.
-He currently manages the seven-time James Beard Award-nominated bar program at Clyde Common, and the celebrated Pepe Le Moko; both are located in downtown Portland, Oregon.
+Jeffrey Morgenthaler is an award-winning bartender and author from Portland, Oregon.
+He has worked behind the bar full-time since 1996 everywhere from neighborhood taverns and college nightclubs, to fine restaurants and upscale cocktail bars.
+He currently manages the seven-time James Beard Award-nominated bar program at Clyde Common.

-Jeffrey has been writing about bartending and mixology for several years at his website, jeffreymorgenthaler.com.
-He has written for Playboy Magazine, Food Republic, Fine Cooking, Imbibe Magazine, Punch, and The Daily Beast.
-He is the best-selling author of the world’s first book devoted entirely to cocktail technique, “The Bar Book: Elements of Cocktail Technique”, and of “Drinking Distilled: A User’s Manual”
+Jeffrey has been writing about his experience with bartending and cocktails for several years at his website, jeffreymorgenthaler.com.
+He was a regular columnist for Playboy Magazine, and contributes to a myriad of other publications, including Imbibe, Fine Cooking, and Punch.
+He is the best-selling author of the world’s first book devoted entirely to cocktail technique, “The Bar Book: Elements of Cocktail Technique”